 In the wild, a cat will determine his home base – the place he eats and sleeps – and then project outward from this space to encompass a range around it that he’ll consider as belonging to him.
 All within that territory – especially all food sources – he considers his own.

 A cat will patrol his territory.
-He’ll find a high spot within it to survey his territory.
-To ensure there’s no infringement on his territory while he’s on patrol in another area within his set boundary or sleeping in his home base spot, he will spray the parameter with urine or leave feces as signposts to other cats to stay away.
-Cats have scent glands on top of their head and both cheeks.
+He’ll find a high spot within it to survey.
+To ensure there’s no infringement on his space while he’s on patrol in another area within his set boundary or sleeping in his home base spot, he will spray the parameter with urine or leave feces as signposts to other cats to stay away.
+Cats have scent glands on top of their heads and both cheeks.
 To further mark his domain, he will rub his face against trees and rocks.
 The clear message to others is, “This is mine.
 Keep out!”

 So, what happens when cats are kept indoors and live in a multi-cat household?

-Cats in your home establish territories just as wild and/or outdoor kitties do.
-Who has the larger and more prime territory all depends on who is at the top of the home kitty totem pole.
+Cats in your home establish territories just as wild and outdoor kitties do.
+Who has the larger and more prime area all depends on who is at the top of the home kitty totem pole.

 You’re also probably aware of who the low man on the home kitty totem pole is.
-He or she is the one who slinks away when challenged, tries to be as unobtrusive as possible and who concedes nap spots and food to cats he knows rank higher than he does.
-The low cat on the totem pole will be known by the others as the household scapegoat or pariah.
+He or she is the one who slinks away when challenged, tries to be as unobtrusive as possible, and who concedes nap spots and food to cats he knows rank higher than he does.
+The other cats in the household will consider him or her the scapegoat or pariah.
 This cat will stay closer to the floor and usually out of everyone’s way.
-He’ll be the last to eat and when he does eat, he’ll be constantly wary of others stealing his food.
+He’ll be the last to eat, and when he does eat, he’ll be constantly wary of others stealing his food.
 If someone’s going to be picked on by the others, he is the one.

-Any time a new cat is introduced into the home – or a kitten who comes of age and asserts himself to be acknowledged by the other cats as rating as an individual in the hierarchy – it sends all the established cats into a tizzy.
+When a new cat is introduced into the home or a kitten who comes of age asserts himself to be acknowledged by the other cats as rating as an individual in the hierarchy, it sends all the established cats into a tizzy.
 In the case of a newcomer, suddenly there’s a stranger in their midst.
 That stranger will need to be fed THEIR food, will sully THEIR cat box, will take up THEIR napping spaces.
-This newcomer will also completely upset the territorial divisions and allocations in the home and, what’s more, they’ll completely screw up the established order of the hierarchical totem pole.
+This newcomer will also completely upset the territorial divisions and allocations in the home, and, what’s more, they’ll completely screw up the established order of the hierarchical totem pole.

-It’s always amusing to us when new foster parents or adopters who are used to just one or two cats say they are worried the new kitty may not be accepted by or might fight with their established cat or cats.
+It’s always amusing to us when new foster parents or adopters accustomed to just one or two cats express concern that the new kitty may not be accepted by or might fight with their established cat or cats.

-We guarantee them it WILL happen.
-They should EXPECT it to happen.
+We guarantee them it will happen.
+Expect it to happen.

-And no amount of human intervention and fretting and fussing at the cats is going to prevent it from happening.
+No amount of human intervention, fretting or fussing at the cats is going to prevent it from happening.

 It is natural and necessary for them to do.
-We know it seems counter-intuitive but rather than try to keep it from happening, it should actually be allowed and encouraged.
+We know it seems counter-intuitive, but rather than try to keep it from happening, it should be allowed.

-A slow introduction process over a period of a week or two can help ease the process and minimize the initial aggression displayed, but not totally.
-The reconfiguration of hierarchy and territory in the home has to happen in order for the home pride to find a new normal so they can co-exist in relative harmony.
-It is something they need to work out on their own and there’s really very little humans can do about it – because we are not part of their hierarchy.
+A slow introduction process over a week or two can help ease the process and minimize the initial aggression displayed, but not totally.
+The reconfiguration of hierarchy and territory in the home has to happen for the home pride to find a new normal so they can co-exist in relative harmony.
+It is something they need to work out on their own.
+Human intervention is often ineffectual because we are not part of their hierarchy.
 We have no position on their totem pole.
-In essence, to them, our opinion doesn’t count and our interference isn’t really welcome or appreciated.
+In essence, to them, our opinion doesn’t count, and our interference isn’t welcome or appreciated.

-Eventually, things do calm down once the new order has been established and every cat on the totem pole has accepted their new position and territorial allocation.
+Eventually, things do calm down once every cat on the totem pole has accepted their new position and territorial allocation.
 This reordering of the hierarchy process can take anywhere from a week to a couple of months.
-Sometimes it can result in a new ruler of the house… but not often.
+Sometimes it can result in a new ruler of the house – but not often.
 Usually, the established ruler remains the ruler until he or she grows older and less able to keep the other cats in line.

-Just remember, although the process is anything but peaceful, allowing cats to work out their hierarchy is fundamental to relatively harmonious multi-cat household home.
+Just remember, although the process might be anything but peaceful, allowing cats to work out their hierarchy is fundamental to a relatively harmonious multi-cat household home.